bootnecklad/Titan-Specifications/Specifications.md

     -------  -------
 	0 1 1 0  0 0 0 0   -  CLR Rs    - Clears Rs
     1 0 0 1  0 0 0 0   -  MOV Rs,Rd - Moves Rs into Rd
-	1 0 0 1  0 0 0 1   -  XCH Rs,Rd - Exchanges Rs and Rd, like XOR swap but quicker

 Second byte of instruction is assembled into: